abohalema98/formdataValidation-/README.md

 # formdataValidation
-There are many ways to validate data in Node.js like Express-validator, Express-validator is a library which wraps around validator.js and exposes its functions as a set of middlewares.

- In this library we can use many validator methods like :
+There are many ways to validate data in Node.js like Express-validator, Express-validator is a library which wraps around validator.js and exposes its functions as a set of middlewares,in this library we can use many validator methods like :

  isEmail(): This validator function checks if the incoming string is a valid email address.